ScriptFUSION/Mapper/README.md

 ## Practical example

-Suppose we receive two different address formats from two different third-party providers.
+Suppose we receive two different postal address formats from two different third-party providers.
 The first provider, FooBook, provides a single UK addresses.
 The second provider, BarBucket, provides a collection of US addresses.
 We are tasked with converting both types to the same uniform address format for our application using mappings.
-Sample data from each provider is shown below.

 The address format for our application must be a flat array with the following fields.